16. EU-UK agreement (TCA)

 Trade in goods

-All imports from the UK by the EU are subject to customs formalities and must comply with import rules:
+All exports from the UK to the EU are subject to customs formalities and must comply with import rules:

 - Must meet all EU standards; and,

-- Will be subject to regulatory checks and controls for safety, health and other public policy purposes.
+- Must undergo regulatory checks and controls for safety, health and other public policy purposes.

 The EU has mutual recognition agreements with other countries, but they do not feature in the TCA.
-These avoid double testing of a product by both countries and cover sectors such as pharmaceuticals, machinery and toys, However, for the UK and the EU, each party does not formally regard checks on goods by the other as adequate.
+These would avoid double testing of a product by the UK and the EU in sectors such as pharmaceuticals, machinery and toys, Under the TCA, neither party formally regards checks on goods by the other party as adequate.

 Similarly, veterinary equivalence does not appear in the TCA.
-So it does not reduce or eliminate inspections on food products, which account for many of the checks on imports at entry.
-The EU has several such agreements with, for example, Canada and New Zealand which greatly reduce inspections.
+So, the TCA does not reduce or eliminate inspections on food products, which account for many of the checks on imports at entry.
+However, the EU has several such agreements with, for example, Canada and New Zealand which greatly reduce inspections.

 Rules of origin